Car brand reviews

 Nissan is one half of a joint operation with Renault.
 While it shares some components with the French company, it very much retains its own identity.

 Although much of Nissan's production happens at factories worldwide, the company has a major foothold in the British economy.
 The Nissan factory in Sunderland produces more cars than any other brand in the UK.
-It manufactures the Juke, Leaf, Qashqai and X-Trail, as well as the Q30 and QX30 for Nissan's premium spin-off brand, Infiniti.
+It manufactures the Juke, Leaf, Qashqai and X-Trail.
+Plus the Q30 and QX30 for Nissan's premium spin-off brand, Infiniti.

 To see how all the Nissan cars we've tested scored, head straight to our Nissan car reviews.